Soham-Gaonkar/Soham-Gaonkar.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-<b>Hello, I'm Kishan Ved, a third year undergraduate student at IIT Gandhinagar studying computer science and engineering.</b>
+<b>Hello, I'm Soham Gaonkar, a second year undergraduate student at IIT Gandhinagar studying computer science and engineering.</b>
 <br><br>
 # 💫 About Me:
 - I'm an Open Source Contributor and I'm currently contributing to NumFOCUS for Google Summer of Code 2024.
 Check out my <b>[GSoC'24 Blogs](https://kishanved.tech/blog/).<br></b>